yetulaxman/linux-2/_tutorials/11-Puhti-singularity-deepvariant.md

 # wget https://object.pouta.csc.fi/pilot_projects/Deepvariant_singulairty.zip

 ```
+> note: if there are issues due to mismatching digests while building singularity images, one may use `docker system prune -a` command to fix it.

 Once you have singularity image, you can copy singularity image to a directory under your username on scratch drive (e.g., /scratch/project_xxxx/$USER/Deepvariant_singularity) using the following command:

 ```